brahmlower/cssef/docs/source/client.rst

 	Example config file
 	::

-		# I was once bullied by tokens in school, so I don't want them on my client at all.
+		# I was once bullied by tokens in school, so I don't want them on my
+		# client at all.
 This will disable token authentication.
 		token-auth-enabled: False

 	Example command line
 	::

-		user@debian ~$ cssef-cli --token-auth-enabled false organization get
+		user@debian:~$ cssef-cli --token-auth-enabled false organization get

-token
-	This will hold the token you're using while submitting a request.
-	Technically you can set this in a configuration file or even provide it on the command line, but this is not suggested as it's long and will frequently change.

-	There is a system built in to manage your tokens so under normal circumstances, you shouldn't have to manually provide this configuration.

-	Default:

 token-file
 	This is the file to store your current token in.
 This is a configuration